top of page

 La Última Margaret Keane

-Available in Spanish
+Available in English and Spanish

 “The Last Margaret Keane” by Milena Brown is a work of poetic prose that immerses readers in the whirlwind of a female writer’s thoughts as she grapples with the insecurities of her life and art.
 Through an intimate and frenetic monologue, she explores her past and present relationships, fears, and ambitions.